awslabs/graphstorm/docs/source/cli/graph-construction/single-machine-gconstruct.rst

 Single Machine Graph Construction
 -----------------------------------

-GraphStorm has a ``gconstruct.construct_graph`` module for graph construction in a signle machine.

 Prerequisites
 **************

-1. A machine with Linux operation system that has the proper CPU memory according to the raw data size.
+1. A machine with Linux operation system that has proper CPU memory according to the raw data size.
 2. Following the :ref:`Setup GraphStorm with pip Packages <setup_pip>` guideline to install GraphStorm and its dependencies.

 Graph consturction command
 ****************************

+GraphStorm has a ``gconstruct.construct_graph`` module for graph construction in a signle machine.
 Users can run the ``gconstruct.construct_graph`` command by following the command template below.

 .. code:: bash